4 Steps to Health Coach Certification

 Within the past five or 10 years, dozens of new health coach certifications have become available.
 Unfortunately, not all are created equal.
 So, how do you weed out the ones that aren’t worth your time?
 There are a few key questions that will lead you toward a reputable health coach certification program:

 - How long has the health coach certification program been operating?
 If a company offering a health coach certification has just started up, then pass.
 You want a program that has stood the test of time and has enough notoriety to give you access to the best instructors and speakers in the nutrition space.
-IIN, the health coach certification program I completed, has been in operation for 27 years and features guest lectures from true visionaries in nutrition and wellness, from Dr. Andrew Weil to Gabrielle Bernstein to Dr. Mark Hyman.
+The health coach certification program I completed, IIN, has been in operation for 27 years and features guest lectures from true visionaries in nutrition and wellness.

 - What’s the duration of the program?
 If a program claims you can get your health coach certification in just a few weeks, that’s a red flag.
 Gaining a solid nutritional foundation and developing the coaching skills and business savvy necessary to make health coaching a career, should take the better part of a year.
 The program should also periodically test your knowledge to ensure that what you’re learning sticks.
 If anything seems too quick or too easy, it probably is.